Grandpa was a gambler

 I thought I knew a lot about the couple.
 I knew Grandpa had a Navy tattoo and had been a small-church minister.
+He was surprisingly tech-savvy too with his very modern cellphone.
 I knew Grandma and Grandpa had been married on Halloween and once had hosted a radio variety show.
 Frankly, I thought I knew everything.

 I did not.

 Grandpa died last Wednesday at the age of 89.
 He had died much in the same way Grandma Ruby had.
 He’d fallen, broken his hip, had surgery, and never recovered from the trauma that surgeries cause old folks.
 This past weekend, I was supposed to be in Mississippi at a debutante wedding.
 Instead, I flew through Chicago and down to southwest Missouri to say goodbye to a man I was sure I knew in full.

 I thought I knew myself.
 Before I reached Vegas this summer, I knew I was a card player and considered myself a good one.
 I was sure of my discipline.
 I had little doubt in my resolve and knew that I was in control of myself and my faculties most of the time.
 My ability to control my emotions–or the willingness to purposefully let loose of that control–has always been among the traits of which I am most proud.

 I enjoyed all of this with the belief that all of the qualities were self-cultivated.
 While I hold undeniable love, affection, and pride for my family, I was sure that my personality was one I created for myself.
 My life-perspective, my ability to see things in a rational and purposeful way, they were all mine.